LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 ### Application Components
 Upon Completion, the following should be true:

-1. Front-end interface where the user can navigate around the site.
+1. Front-end interface where the user can navigate around and see different tasks and lists.
-	- CRUD operations
-1. Database to hold the data from your web application.
-	- Have a way for a user to save data, potentially dependent on the response from the API
 1. Your API and your web application must compliment each other
 	- You must responsibly and intuitively integrate the api in with web application.
+1. Your API must have a database. your full MVC CRUD web app does not have to have a database.